Summer Early Focus

 There is no cost to parents/guardians for their child to attend this program, but full attendance for all 24 days is required in order to attend!
 There will be breakfast, lunch and snack time, academic and enrichment components, as well as neighborhood walking tours.

-You can find more information, including the application link on the BPS Summer Programs website.
-Please note to register to Summer Early Focus, you have to chose one of the following 4 sites: Curley Lower School K0-2, East Boston EEC, Higginson K0-2, Ellison-Parks EES.
+You can find more information, including the application link, on the BPS Summer Programs website.
+Please note, in order to register for Summer Early Focus, you have to choose one of the following 5 sites: Curley Lower School K0-2, East Boston EEC, Higginson K0-2, Ellison-Parks EES, or Baldwin.

 Eligibility and Requirements: